 If you like shishito peppers, this sautéd chicken with shishito pepper sauce over cheesy polenta will be a great dish for you to try.
 Shishito peppers are my new best friend.
 I love all of the fun ways they can be used in recipes!

 We are huge shishito pepper fans.
-If you also love shishito peppers, check out my BEST gluten free shishito pepper recipes!
+Chicken and shishito peppers are absolutely delicious together!
+Add in this super cheesy polenta, and it is a meal you will want to make often.
+If you also love shishito peppers, check out more of my gluten free shishito pepper recipes!

 What are shishito peppers?

-Grind up the shishito peppers in a food processor.
-I love the Cuisinart Immersion Blender with Attachments.
-I use it in many recipes because it is so versatile and easy to clean.
+Step 2: Grind up the roasted shishito peppers in a food processor.
+I love the Cuisinart Immersion Blender.
+I use it in many recipes because it is versatile and easy to clean.
+You can also use a food processor.

-You will want to sauté the chicken for 6-8 minutes each side, then check the internal temperature.
+You will want to sauté the chicken on each side for 6-8 minutes, then check the internal temperature.
 You will want the internal temperature to reach 165F degrees.

 You can definitely blister your shishito peppers stovetop instead of grilling them.
 I use a cast-iron skillet and blister the shishito peppers on high heat.
 (You can even cook them this way with garlic for a great appetizer!)